 - Transport the child to activities and events.

 - Be as involved in the child’s life as the parent claims he or she wants to be.

-Creating a parenting plan requires a substantial investment of your time, concentration, emotional energy, and answers to a myriad of “what if” questions.
+Creating a parenting plan in Arizona requires a substantial investment of your time, concentration, emotional energy, and answers to a myriad of “What if?” questions.
 But it must be done.
 The best advice we have is that you don’t delay, that you start from the beginning and consider each child’s needs independently, and be as thorough as you can be.